 - Traditional experimentation vs. Design of Experiments (DoE)

 - Introduction to the DoE technique

 This course is aimed at:

-- Design, manufacturing, process and quality engineers as well as marketing and business professional interested in applying design of experiments method to produce optimum solutions.
+- Design, manufacturing, process and quality engineers, as well as marketing and business professionals, who are interested in applying the design of experiments method to produce optimum solutions

-- Experience professionals looking for a refreshing reminder of the basics.
+- Experienced professionals looking for a refreshing reminder of the basics